jxne00/asteroids-game/README.md

 # Asteroids game

 A clone of the asteroids game created using p5js.
 The goal is to destroy as many asteroids as possibe.
-The more asteroids you hit, the higher the spawn rate of the asteroids.
+The more you destroy, the higher the spawn rate of the asteroids.
 The game ends if the spaceship collides with an asteroid or the earth.

 ## Controls